 Related sample: View

-For more into about Webix-Backbone integrated views, read the Backbone Views article.
+For more info about Webix-Backbone integrated views, read the Backbone Views article.

 FilmRecord = Backbone.Model.extend({});